cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 1. Search for "Health Log Analytics"
 1. Press the **Install** Button

-   > NOTE: Please note that HLA installation process is automatically scheduled in the backround and provisioned by Operations over the course of several days.
+   > NOTE: Please note that HLA installation process is automatically scheduled and provisioned in the backround, and takes up to 24 hours.

 ## Check HLA Installaton Status